PHCP logotype

 Iron Free Hoof

-This site contains more of the great photos and easy to understand distal limb anatomy and dissection, PHCP clinician, Paige Poss is know for.
-This will help them to “see” the inner hoof structures when looking at the foot from the outside.
+The Iron Free Hoof contains more great photos and easy-to-understand distal limb anatomy and dissection by PHCP clinician, Paige Poss.
+The information will help you visualize the inner hoof structures when looking at the foot from the outside.
 Students should be familiar with this information before they attend the PHCP Beginning Anatomy clinic.

-Susan Kauffmann and Christina Cline have done a great job writing a clear and concise book with lots of great photos and illustrations making it easily accessible for horse owners, new students of the hoof, as well as professionals looking for a deeper understanding of hoof care.
-This book covers some controversial and often confusing subjects such as peripheral loading, high/low syndrome, cracks, long toes/low heels, and abscesses to name a few.
-Co-author Christina Cline is a PHCP mentor.
+Susan Kauffmann and PHCP mentor, Christina Cline, have done a great job writing a clear and concise book with a lot of photos and illustrations, making it easily accessible for horse owners, beginning students, and professionals who are looking for a deeper understanding of hoof care.
+The book covers some controversial and often confusing subjects such as peripheral loading, high/low syndrome, cracks, long toes/low heels, and abscesses.

 Pete Ramey